Leg day, am I right?

 The key to a pain-free leg day is proper warm-up, good form, and solid recovery.
 But we’ll go into a little more detail below.

-Here are my favorite leg day recovery (and pain prevention) tips.
+Here are my favorite leg day recovery (and pain prevention) tips if you find you’re sore and can’t walk after leg day.

 Why do you get so sore after leg day?